FraserThompson/thundermaps-rss/README.md

 * The `feedparser` library for Python.
 * A Thundermaps API key and account ID.
-* The URL of some RSS feed to grab from.
+* The URL of some RSS or Atom feed to grab from.

 Usage
 -----